xovox/RetroCRT/README.md

 This should work for all NTSC TVs, but these are ones that have been tested.

+## CRTs Behaving Badly

+Flat Trinitrons and many other more modern CRTs perform processing on 240p signals.
+This may mean you'll see text "jumping" or weird ghosting effects happening on screen.
+This cannot be disabled on the TV.

 ## NTSC

 | Make 		| Model 	| Tested 	| Issues